Have you heard people talking about the “science of reading”? What’s that all about?

 - I hope this movement will bring better reading instruction to our students with dyslexia and other special needs!
 I’ve worked with so many students who have dyslexia or were struggling with reading for a variety of reasons.
-These students really need explicit, systematic, multi-sensory reading instruction.
+These students (and all students) really need explicit, systematic, multi-sensory reading instruction.
 I hope this conversation results in education better meeting their needs.
-(And by the way – your non-dyslexic students benefit from systematic, explicit phonics instruction, too!)

 What concerns me about this conversation:

 - In education, the pendulum tends to swing to extremes.
 I would hate to see the “baby tossed out with the bath water,” so to speak.
-There are many reading practices going on in classrooms (pre “science of reading era) that ARE good.
+There are many reading practices that have been going on in classrooms (pre “science of reading era) that ARE good.
 Let’s not view this movement as completely overhauling our reading instruction – but rather, as making shifts and changes to better serve our kids.

 - In education, initiatives sometimes become oversimplified (see previous paragraph about the swinging pendulum!).
 Busy administrators or school leaders, who don’t fully have time to dig into research or understand context (they have a million other things to worry about!) may fail to see the nuances of this conversation.
 Or their school is struggling, and they believe that one single change (i.e. implementing more phonics instruction) will fix everything.
 This could lead to schools completely throwing out successful initiatives and focusing too much on rote phonics drills.
-I’m not saying that this will necessarily happen…but we need to keep a close eye on this.
+I’m not saying that this will necessarily happen…but it’s just something to keep in mind.

 - People are attacking each other in this debate.
-Not cool!
+Not okay!
 It’s one thing to bring awareness and another thing to shame others.
 No one person has all the answers!!
-Scientists are still learning how reading and the brain work.
-When we talk about the science behind reading, the science doesn’t just have to do with phonics!
-I do not personally use the term “science of reading” in the way that it is often used (to refer to phonics instruction) because the body of scientific studies about reading covers way more than just phonics.
-Regardless, I think it’s important to realize that we are ALL still learning about teaching reading; no one knows it all.
+Although so much has been learned about how reading and the brain work, there is always more to be discovered.
+I think it’s important to realize that we are ALL still learning about teaching reading; no one knows it all.
 We do NOT need to be attacking each other.

 What you can do:

 - Although the science of reading encompasses far more than just phonics, learning more about teaching phonics is a great place to start.
 If you don’t know much about teaching phonics or feel deficient in this area, please follow along with me.
 In the next few months, there are several opportunities for you to learn more.

-- I have a brand new FREE mini audio course on teaching phonics!
-You can sign up to get that HERE.
+- To listen to a FREE mini audio course on teaching phonics, go HERE.

-- Remember that you are likely doing MANY things right in your classroom when it comes to teaching reading.
+- Remember that you are likely doing MANY things correctly in your classroom when it comes to teaching reading.
 Make whatever changes you need to make, but don’t throw away everything you’re doing to focus solely on phonics instruction.
 Learn more about what to keep and what to change in my course.

 - Pay attention to your language when you’re prompting readers.
 Encourage them to use the print – the letter sounds – when decoding.
 But when they monitor for meaning or self-correct because something didn’t sound right, praise that!
 Proficient readers DO naturally pay attention to more than just the letters on the page – they notice when something doesn’t sound right or doesn’t make sense, and then they go back and fix it (and we want them to use phonics knowledge to do so!).

 - Be the voice of reason at your school.
 If you notice the pendulum swinging too far in one direction at the cost of certain areas of instruction (i.e. vocabulary, comprehension)…speak up!